-9. In support of the Government's policy initiative, we implemented a subsidy scheme with a funding of \$770 million to provide financial incentives for fixed network operators (FNOs) to extend their fibre-based networks to 235 villages in remote areas.
+11. In support of the Government's policy initiative, we implemented a subsidy scheme with a funding of \$770 million to provide financial incentives for fixed network operators (FNOs) to extend their fibre-based networks to 235 villages in remote areas.
 Following the award of all six tender projects under the scheme between November 2019 and May 2020, the selected FNOs have commenced their construction works and are extending their fibre-based networks to the villages concerned in phases from 2021 onwards.
-Network extensions to 39 villages have been completed as of 31 March 2022.
-OFCA will continue to monitor the implementation for the six projects which should all be completed by 2026.
+Network extensions to 122 villages have been completed in December 2022.
+OFCA will continue to monitor the implementation for the six projects to be completed in phases by 2026.